kulcsarrudolf/pasztor.at/content/blog/2018-02-23-injection-type-vulnerabilities.md

 If you have a system where that's not possible, use [prepared statements](https://en.wikipedia.org/wiki/Prepared_statement).

+{{% warning %}}
-> **Danger!** Always process all parameters properly, even if you think it's safe.
-Later refactoring can open holes in
-> your system if you don't do it.
+**Danger!** Always process all parameters properly, even if you think it's safe.
+Later refactoring can open holes in your system if you don't do it.
+{{% /warning %}}

+{{% warning %}}
-> **Danger!** Don't write your own algorithm unless you are in the business of doing so.
-Chances are you will
-> be rushed and won't have enough time to do your initial research properly, or maintain it later on.
+**Danger!** Don't write your own algorithm unless you are in the business of doing so.
+Chances are you will be rushed and won't have enough time to do your initial research properly, or maintain it later on.
+{{% /warning %}}

 ## Character encodings can kill you